10Messiah/Submission/README.md

-# What Causes a Driver’s Attention Reallocation?
-A Driver’s Attention-Guided Abnormal Driving Event Recognition Model on Untrimmed Driving Videos
+# A Driver’s Attention-Guided Driving Event Recognition Model on Untrimmed Driving Videos
 # Abstract
-It is important to research the types of abnormal driving event that cause a shift in a driver’s spatial attention.
-We built an abnormal driving event dataset (ADED) based on the interaction between driver’s attention allocation and other traffic participants or elements.
+Despite much effort to try to research driver’s spatial attention allocation in driving situations, the computer vision community rarely focuses on what causes driver’s attention shifts.
+In this paper, we built an attention-based driving event dataset (ADED) constructed from the attention distributed on the traffic participants or elements and proposed a model using driver’s attention to better recognize the events that cause driver’s attention shifts.
 We relabeled and redivided BDD-A, a driver attention dataset in critical traffic situations, into six different semantic categories of driving events.
-The new ADED is introduced for abnormal driving event recognition.
-In addition, we proposed an abnormal driving event recognition model (called ADER-Net) with driver’s attention guidance to recognize what causes a driver’s attention reallocation.
-In ADER-Net, a driver’s attention-guided (DAG) branch is constructed to consider the driver’s spatial attention information.
+The new dataset is introduced for driving event recognition.
+In addition, we proposed a special driving event recognition model (called DER-Net) with driver’s attention guidance to recognize the event causes a driver’s attention shift.
+In DER-Net, a driver’s attention-guided (DAG) branch is constructed to consider the driver’s spatial attention information.
+The proposed model achieves a superior performance compared to other state-ofthe-art models in action recognition.
+In ablation study, many experiments are conducted to discuss the optimum length of the sequence to input the model and the best location to introduce the driver’s attention-guided information.
+Furthermore, the model visualization is also carried out to prove the effectiveness of the DAG branch.

 # Architecture

 ![fig1](https://github.com/10Messiah/ADED-ADER/blob/main/images/fig_1.png)
-The architecture of the proposed ADER-Net. (a) The overall architecture of the proposed ADER-Net. (b) The detailed architecture of the driver’s attention predicting model.(fig1 can also be found in './images/fig_1.png'.)
+The architecture of the proposed DER-Net. (a) The overall architecture of the proposed DER-Net. (b) The detailed architecture of the driver’s attention predicting model.(fig1 can also be found in './images/fig_1.png'.)

 # Experiment Results
   * Comparison to State-of-the-Art Models